Prince Henrik of Denmark: Difficulties with the Danish monarchy

 When Queen Margrethe II ascended the throne, Henrik became the first male consort in Danish history.
 This meant there were no clear descriptions of his duties.
 He defined his own role as a supporter of and counsellor to the Queen.
 However, he felt frustrated with the lack of recognition in title, stating that there was no way to differentiate between his own title and those of his sons and grandsons.

-In 2002, Henrik fled Denmark for France and went to stay at the couple's Château de Cayx in Cahors in southern France.
+In 2002, Prince Henrik fled Denmark for France and went to stay at the couple's Château de Cayx in Cahors in southern France.
 The cause of his departure from Denmark was a New Year's Day reception in which his son, Frederik, had been appointed as host in the absence of Queen Margrethe.
 Henrik felt "pushed aside, degraded and humiliated" by being relegated to "third place in the royal hierarchy".

 "For many years, I have been Denmark's number two", he said.
 "I have been satisfied with that role, but I don't want to be relegated to number three after so many years."
 Henrik departed from Denmark to reflect on his status in the Danish Royal Family.
 Queen Margrethe flew to France to meet her husband.
 Henrik stressed that neither his wife nor son were to blame for the incident.
 The Prince Consort spent three weeks in Caix, and did not appear with his wife as expected at the wedding of Willem-Alexander of the Netherlands and Máxima Zorreguieta.
-After three weeks, Henrik returned to Denmark.
+After three weeks, Henrik returned to Denmark from France.